Kleissl/waveplus-reader/README.md

 ## Setup Raspberry Pi

-The first step is to setup the Raspberry Pi with Raspbian.
+The first step is to setup the Raspberry Pi with Raspberry Pi OS (formely known as Raspbian).
 An installation guide for Raspbian can be found on the [Raspberry Pi website](https://www.raspberrypi.org/downloads/raspbian/).
 In short: download the Raspbian image and write it to a micro SD card.

+The Raspberry Pi Imager is the easiest way to prepare the micro SD card and under "Raspebrry Pi OS (Other) >" section the minimalistic version "Raspberry Pi OS Lite (32-bit)" can be found which is more than sufficient.

 To continue, you need access to the Raspberry Pi using either a monitor and keyboard, or by connecting through WiFi or ethernet from another computer.
 The latter option does not